 4: The Chalk

 Brass Point nr.
-Beachy Head |
+Beachy Head

 I introduced the Chalk in my previous post.

-Cretaceous Earth |
+Cretaceous Earth

 Its origins are described in the first two posts in my 'Deep Past' series; Links: 'From Hell to High Water' and 'Coming Up For Air'.

 A short reprise.
 The chalk was formed at the bottom of an ancient sea at around the same latitude where you now find North Africa.
-Sharks swam in it, crabs scuttled along the bed and coiled carnivorous cephalopods called ammonites floated about.
+Sharks swam in it, crabs scuttled along the bed, and coiled carnivorous cephalopods called ammonites floated about.

-As soon as movements in the Earth's crust hoisted the chalk out of the ocean to become land, it started to be ground down by river, rainwater, wind and ice.
-This grinding is why the glaciers that came later found it easy to scrape a lot of it off and the hills are usually gently rounded rather than rocky and jagged.
+As soon as movements in the Earth's crust hoisted the chalk out of the ocean to become land, it started to be ground down by rivers, rainwater, wind and ice.
+This grinding is why the glaciers that came later found it easy to scrape a lot of it off and why the hills are usually gently rounded rather than rocky and jagged.

-Coccoliths under a microscope |
+Coccoliths under a microscope

-Geologists like to complicate things, so they identified three types or layers of chalk, unimaginatively named Upper, Middle and Lower corresponding very imprecisely to when they were formed.
+Geologists like to complicate things, so they identified three types or layers of chalk, unimaginatively named Upper, Middle and Lower, corresponding very imprecisely to when they were formed.

-In the Chilterns and Downs, you might hear references to 'white' or 'upper' and 'grey' or 'lower' chalk which is older and sometimes called Marl.
-The 'upper' is the lovely white stuff which gives us the unique hill landscape that is 'The Chalk' of the uplands of the Downs and Chilterns and flirtatiously displayed at Beachy Head and Dover.
-The lower can often be seen most easily in the quarries.
+In the Chilterns and Downs, you might hear references to upper and lower chalk.
+The 'upper' is the more recent, lovely white stuff.
+It gives us the unique upland countryside of the Downs and Chilterns and lifts its grassy skirts at Beachy Head and Dover.
+The lower chalk is sometimes referred to as marl.
+It formed earlier and can be seen most easily in the quarries.

 Brass Point, nr.
-Beachy Head |
+Beachy Head

-Chalk layers in cliffs near Beachy Head |
+Chalk layers in cliffs near Beachy Head

 What I want to do here is to describe some of the unique features of chalk country, namely the dry valleys, chalk streams, sinkholes, soils, flints and finally the strange figures cut into some of the hillsides.